erfangolpour/mineTUIper/README.md

-# Minesweeper TUI
+# mineTUIper

-Minesweeper TUI is a terminal-based Minesweeper game that can be played using keyboard controls.
+mineTUIper is a terminal-based Minesweeper game that can be played using keyboard controls.
 It also includes an analyzer for solving and analyzing Minesweeper boards.
 The game is implemented in Python using the `rich` library for the terminal interface.

 ## Features